How the Best Worksite Wellness Programs Change Behavior Updated 2022

 Yes, a dog can provide an enormous amount of encouragement and support for taking a daily walk.
 Dog owners know the drill.
 Dogs love to go for walks and dog owners feel obligated to take them.
 This is called puppy peer pressure.

 Spouses and significant others should be able to participate in your incentive plan, team competitions, lunch and learns, and they should be receiving your wellness newsletter and emails.
-They should be invited to participate in as much of the wellness program as possible.
+They should be invited to participate in as much of the workplace health program as possible.
 The best worksite wellness programs recognize the importance of social support and do everything they can to help employees get help from others.

 How Effective Wellness Programs Work in the Real World

 WellSteps uses technology to facilitate the behavior change process.
-Rather than rely on a stand-alone wellness web portal for information, the wellness program is an interactive behavior change platform that uses social media, video, weekly tasks, quizzes, team competitions, goal-setting, reminders, text messaging, push notifications, and incentive tracking to educate, motivate, and provide health promoting skills and tools.
+Rather than rely on a stand-alone wellness web portal for information, the worksite wellness program is an interactive behavior change platform that uses social media, video, weekly tasks, quizzes, team competitions, goal-setting, reminders, text messaging, push notifications, and incentive tracking to educate, motivate, and provide health promoting skills and tools.

 This leveraged technology platform provides a careful blend of user convenience and face-to-face interactions with other program participants.
-Behavior change campaigns are 4-6 week challenges designed to improve health behaviors and build self-efficacy by reducing the behavior change process to manageable weekly tasks.
+Behavior change campaigns are 4-6 week challenges designed to improve workplace health and build self-efficacy by reducing the behavior change process to manageable weekly tasks.

 They may include short videos, simple quizzes, games, materials, wearable device integration, demonstrations, team competitions, behavior change strategies, incentives, and peer support.